wharfkit/docs/wharf/UserInterface.md

 ### Translation

 Part of the **Communication** responsibility of the `UserInterface` is also handling the translation of all the content being passed to the user.
+The `UserInterface` library should implement an i18n compatible translation library which allows the use of key-based translation strings, which can be provided by either the [SessionKit](#) or any type of [Plugin](#).

 #### translate